-Orientation begins during the summer when new students gather on campus to engage in college success workshops, meet with advisors, schedule their semester classes, and tour the College campus and facilities.
-It then continues at the beginning of the fall semester with Kick-Off Weekend, a welcome event.
+Registration begins during the summer when new students gather on campus to meet with advisors, schedule their semester classes, and tour the College campus and facilities.
+It then continues at the beginning of the fall semester with an extended Kick-Off Weekend orientation.
 During this four-day weekend, students engage in a variety of social activities that include rafting, hiking, field trips, barbecues, and many more fun activities.

 NWC's orientation program has a high level of success due to the combination of adventure activities and academic workshops, as well as opportunities for students to meet each other and the College's faculty and staff in an informal environment.
-Students can earn up to two college credits for their participation in this event.
+Students can earn up to 1.5 college credits for their participation in this event.
 This program is specifically designed to help students adjust to college life by developing social and academic contacts both before classes start in the fall and during those first critical weeks of the semester.